Guess What’s Gunning for Your Coffee CupThe Rainforest Site

 Where the problem for the coffee plant begins is that climate change cannot be depended upon.
 Cool nights become hot nights.
 Hot days become hotter days.
 Coffee plants in turn, can’t thrive in soil diluted by frequent torrential downpours, nor can it survive episodes of drought.
 Nor can it stave off those predators the heat has bred to kill it: fungus and pests.

-Put all of the aforementioned together and this becomes absolutely clear: the coffee plant cannot surviveThe aforementioned considered, it has been predicted that a shift will take place, that coffee farmers – those within developing nations that have minimal access to agricultural innovation, let alone the proper tools to implement said innovation – will chase the cold.
+It’s predicted that a shift will take place soon, that coffee farmers – those within developing nations that have minimal access to agricultural innovation, let alone the proper tools to implement said innovation – will chase the cold.
 They’ll encounter and establish coffee production within protected rainforests as they go up mountains in search for cooler air.
 And as the world warms, those predators will give chase.

 But does it all really have to run coffee farmers off of the mountainside?